Full Disclosure: MS at Work

 At the time I didn’t actually consider it a disability, plus I think that - at the back of my mind - I was worried I would be overlooked if I disclosed too soon.

-The extended periods away from a small organisation couldn’t really be brushed under the carpet, so it was decided that I would tell everyone at a staff meeting.
+The extended periods away from a small organization couldn’t really be brushed under the carpet, so it was decided that I would tell everyone at a staff meeting.

 Take my advice - if you're going to do this, make some notes beforehand.
-Or read pages 4-13 of the MS Society’s Working Yet Worried toolkit I linked to in an earlier post.
+Or read the MS Society’s Work and MS: an employee's guide for some in-depth information.